parkjangwon/icu/README.docker.md

 1. Add an A record in Cloudflare DNS (orange cloud = proxied)
 2. SSL/TLS mode
    - Simple: Flexible (origin is HTTP: host 8080 → container 3000)
    - Stricter: Full (Strict) requires TLS at the origin (via a host-level proxy or app TLS).
-The container itself does not include Nginx.
 3. Start with defaults for security settings; adjust bot/firewall rules as needed.

 Change origin port via `HOST_PORT` in `docker/.env.production`.
 Cloudflare listens on 80/443 and proxies to your origin port.